Goolawah Regional Park

 Fire rings are not provided.
 Fires are permitted in off the ground braziers only.
 Campers are encouraged to bring their own portable braziers and fuel stoves but hire is available from the campground manager.

 A current NSW recreational fishing licence is required when fishing in all waters.

 - Dogs may be brought into Goolawah Regional Park, including Delicate campground, as long as park restrictions surrounding dogs are observed.
-Dogs are not permitted in the adjacent Goolawah National Park.
+Dogs are not permitted in adjacent Goolawah National Park or Limeburners Creek National Park.

 - For their safety, dogs should be immunised and protected from ticks.

 - Dogs must be supervised and under control at all times.